-The first song off “Term 2” was “Naked in the White House“, which is filled with visionary thoughts of Bellinger and his main squeeze, walking around naked in their home.
+The first song from “Term 2” is “Naked in the White House,” which is filled with visionary thoughts of Bellinger and his main squeeze, walking around naked in their home.
 Due to its potency, we had to replay this song several times before moving on to Make You Mine, a pure tropical fantasy tune.

 “Make You Mine”

 The Arrad-directed video stars Christina Milian.
-And it shows Bellinger on a exotic landscape, with an ocean nearby.
+And it shows Bellinger on an exotic landscape, with an ocean nearby.

 “For this song, I took it back and shared the chase that I was on when getting my girl.
 My first date with my now wife LaMyia was insane.
 I went all out.
 I had been on her for over a decade so I knew I had to make that first impression count.
 We had a conversation about cereal one night before we went out and we shared our love for cereal… From types of cereal to flavors of milk to sizes of bowls and spoons.
 I obviously did my thing because now she’s mine and today our son just turned two years old.” – Bellinger

 The third track, Know/Vibes featuring ELHAE, is intimate.
-And Bellinger reminds us that nothing last forever because time is of the essence.
+Also, Eric Bellinger reminds us that nothing lasts forever because time is of the essence.
 So, you gotta get it right, and get right to it.
 Don’t fake the funk, and make it happen with the one you love.